-S-O-R theory
+S-O.5 Theory

-The S-O-R theory was purposed by Mehrabian and Russell (1974) which describes how environmental stimuli affect an individual's cognitive and affective reactions, which cause response behaviors.
-In other words, this theory assumes that it is the stimuli (S) in an environment that leads to changes in individuals' internal or organismic states (O), which in turn drives a behavioral response (R).
-Sahin and Kılıçlar (2022) explained the application of S-O-R theory in the tourism context.
-In the S-O-R theory, the stimulus includes both physical and sensory elements.
-For example, physical factors such as the food and the ambiance are seen as the stimuli (S) for tourists' responses.
+The S-O-R theory des 5 pes how environmental stimuli affect an individual's cognitive and affective reactions, which cause response behaviors.
+In other words, this theory assumes that it is the stimuli (S) in an environmental stimuli and the stimuli (S) in an environmental stimuli and the stimuli (S) in the stimuli (S) i and Kiliclar (2022) explained the application of S-O-R theory in the tourism context.
+In the S-O-R theory, the stimulus includ 5 both physical and sensory elements.
+For example, physic 5 factors such as the food and the ambiance are seen as the stimuli (S) for tourists 5 sponses.
 Hence, the organism dimension can involve emotional and cognitive factors, such as food consumption emotions, and experiential value.
-Moreover, in most of the previous studies, the response dimension is generally examined by behavioral intention.
+Spreover, in most of the previous studies, the response dimension is generally examined by behavioral intention.
 In this study, the stimulus refers to culinary experience quality, the organism refers to tourist satisfaction and the response refers to tourist behavior intention.